-In April 2018 I will start a Marie Curie Individual Fellowship.
+In 2018 I started a Marie Curie Individual Fellowship.
 My project questions the widely held assumption that generalized trust (an often used indicator) is the same as lack of prejudice towards out-groups.
 I will investigate this overlooked relationship among high and low educated groups.
 Education can be understood as a primary cultural institution, but also a possible source of social desirability.
 Therefore, I will focus on the relationship between self-reported attitudes and implicit measures (Implicit Association Test), and between attitudes and behaviour in an experimental setting.

 ‘Paradoxes of Bridging and Bonding’: Explaining attitudes of generalized trust for participants of ethnically mixed and Turkish voluntary organizations in Amsterdam

 Examined by Prof Marc Hooghe (Political Science, KU Leuven) and Dr Michael Rosie (Sociology, Edinburgh), March 2012.

 Supervisors: Prof Andrew Thompson (Politics & IR, Edinburgh) and Dr Pontus Odmalm (Politics & IR, Edinburgh)